 Jakarta EE application components execute in runtime environments provided by the containers that are a part of the Jakarta EE platform.
-The full Jakarta EE platform supports three types of containers corresponding to Jakarta EE application component types: application client containers; web containers for servlets, Jakarta Server Pages, Jakarta Server Faces applications, Jakarta RESTful Web Services applications; and enterprise bean containers.
+The Jakarta EE platform supports three types of containers corresponding to Jakarta EE application component types: application client containers; web containers for Servlets, Pages, Faces, and RESTful web services applications; and enterprise bean containers.
 A Jakarta EE profile may support only a subset of these component types, as defined by the individual Jakarta EE profile specification.